dreger/thelivingwell.co/_posts/live/2016-06-16-fitness-finds.md

 These are the bomb.
 They are like walking around in a cloud.
 Honestly, it’s like wearing no pants.
 Which, I now realize, is likely why I am obsessed with them.
 They are dry-wick material, ideal for sweaty days.
 I found them at TJMaxx for $20 and they are by far, the best $20 ever spent.

 [Balance collection leggings:]( http://tjmaxx.tjx.com/store/jump/product/women-clothing-activewear-capris/Petal-Back-Capri/1000133476?colorId=NS1003537&pos=1:31&N=2755249271)
-This line I have only been able to find at TJMaxx.
+I have only been able to find this line at TJMaxx.
 Again, clouds for your legs.
 Softest material ever and the fit is really flattering.
 I have a few colors of these, and choosing my favorite would be like choosing a favorite child.

 [Gaim bra:](http://www.kohls.com/product/prd-2082607/gaiam-bra-shine-wire-free-low-impact-yoga-sports-bra-44-00001-womens.jsp?color=Black) Because bras with pretty backs make me happy.
 This one is low impact, so it’s ideal for yoga, but not for running.